top of page

 February 10

-Join us on February 10th in the Smith atrium for a full day of learning, discussing, and collaborating.
+Join us on February 10th on the second floor of the Queen's Law building for a full day of learning, discussing, and collaborating.
 We will invite thought-leaders from across so-called Canada to speak with our attendees about themes in business and law.

 Questions or Concerns?